 How much does a basic refrigerator cost?

 Refrigerators range widely in price depending on their size, style, finish and features.
 Low-cost, basic refrigerator prices start around $800.

 How much electricity does a fridge cost per month?

 A typical refrigerator will use 41kWh of electricity per month.
 The monthly cost of running your refrigerator, though, depends on the configuration and capacity, and the cost of electricity in your region.

 When is the best time to buy a fridge?

 It might be possible to find appliance deals around major holidays.
 If you know you are going to be in the market, but can wait for a holiday, that might be a good idea.
 From September to December, consumers can often count on finding good deals on big ticket items such as appliances.

 Shop Amana® refrigerators

 For a classic refrigerator with the convenient features and organization you need, shop the selection from Amana brand.
-Amana® refrigerators come in a few different configurations with features that will keep your food fresh, cool and organized.
+Amana® refrigerators in black, white and stainless steel, come in a few different configurations with features that will keep your food fresh, cool and organized.